A snapshot overview of schools in Budapest that are considered (although not necessarily chosen) by English-speaking expat parents.

 Greater Grace International School of Budapest(pending)

-American curriculum/American High School Diploma/AP; ages 4-18; co-ed; day; independent; private non-profit; 150 pupils
+American Elementary and Middle School Curriculum/ American High School Diploma/ AP; ages 4-18; co-ed; day; independent; private non-profit; 150 students

 These schools have been brought to our attention, but until we have more reports from parents, we are unable to consider reviewing them.